MEDEA'S TV TROPES

 Parents as People: Medea experiences a genuine love/hate dynamic in her relationship with her daughter Yoru, doing her best to ensure a life of relative tranquility within the parameters of a demon's existence.
 She genuinely tries to build a bond, but understandably, she's torn because Kaguya's birth stemmed from a traumatic assault.
 That being said, she's never outright mean to the girl and usually when the bitterness and trauma take over, she simply decides to distance herself from her... not that this is something Yoru likes either.

 Mama Bear: Medea is fiercely protective of her family, especially her two kids, and she won’t hesitate to go after anyone who dares to harm them.
-Ironically, her kids are just as protective of her, completely unaware that by ND10, Medea is keeping the denizens of Hell in check as an angel—far from someone who needs protecting.
+Ironically, her kids are just as protective of her, initially completely unaware that by ND10, Medea is the retired Nero Angelo—far from someone who needs protecting.
 But still, their unconditional love for each other, and their willingness to go through Hell and back for one another, shows just how deep their bond really is.

 Brought Down to Badass: By the time ND10 rolls around, Seraphim’s pretty much over making appearances in the Mortal Realm.
 She’s found her groove as the angel in charge of keeping demons in line down in Hell and wouldn't go up unless it's a big scale reason.
 She’s also lost her Umbrakinesis, having used up the last of it to turn Freki into a Hellhound in a desperate move to protect her friends when she thought she was a goner.
 Now, she’s working with just her physical skills and mental sharpness for her Nero Angelo duties.
 Luckily, with over a decade of demon-hunting under her belt and the ability to exorcize demons still intact, she’s not exactly at a disadvantage.